whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/02-fusion-360-sketching-modeling-basics/02-07-model-example-objects-from-sketches-and-export-render-fusion-360.md

 ## Instructions

 Choose 1 of the example objects from the demo videos.
 The choice is up to you.
 Follow along and make the 3D model using the techniques in the video.
 Then make a render and upload it with the exported .f3d file of the model from Fusion 360.
-You can put any materials you want on the models but should try your best to make them the same size and shape.
+You can put any materials you want on the models to make interesting renders, but should try your best to make them the same size and shape.

 ## Fusion 360 Example Modeling Videos